Samoan language: Language preservation

 Samoan diacritical marks may seem confusing at first due to the way the language shifts based on context.
 Also, the mixed use of diacritical marks in literature and even within the same publication can surprise non-native speakers.
 This is evident in the Bible translation created by early missionaries and Reverend George Pratt which features markings in some words and not others.
 Part of it was due to the need to save time on the writing and typesetting and to use the markings as a guideline.
 Much like the Bible helped improve literacy and understanding of the language throughout Samoan communities, written works continue to be important in much the same way today.

 The use of the diacritical marks are not only prevalent in Samoan but also other Polynesian languages, such as Hawaiian, where similar pronunciation losses exist.
 Since native speakers understand how a word should be pronounced without the markings, words are commonly written and accepted with the markings absent.
 To prevent the loss of correct pronunciations, however, language preservation groups and the Samoan and Hawaiian governments, are taking measure to include diacritical markings in signage, television programs, school materials and printed media.

+Sample text

+Article 1 of the Universal Declaration of Human Rights in Samoan:O tagata soifua uma ua saoloto lo latou fananau mai, ma e tutusa o latou tulaga aloaia faapea a latou aia tatau.
+Ua faaeeina atu i a latou le mafaufau lelei ma le loto fuatiaifo ma e tatau ona faatino le agaga faauso i le va o le tasi i le isi.Article 1 of the Universal Declaration of Human Rights in English:All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.